 No. All students who register by the deadline of August 9th, 2021will be enrolled.

 Is there a cost to attend the LMVA?

 There is no cost to students or families who choose to attend the Lower Merion Virtual Academy.

 What equipment do I need and does the district supply those items?

 A computer with internet access is needed.
 An iPad is not considered a compatible device for this program.

 For elementary students, the class/course supply list varies by grade level.
 Most of the supplies can be found around the house, but families may need to buy other supplies, similar to those requested in a typical classroom.

-If access to an appropriate device or required supplies is a challenge, the District will work to find a reasonable solution for individual students enrolled in the LMVA.
+If access to required supplies is a challenge, the District will work to find a reasonable solution for individual students enrolled in the LMVA.